eisinsight/Amazon-Product-insights-on-Powerpoint/README.md

 ## 📬 Contact

-For collaboration, consulting, or portfolio review, connect via GitHub or LinkedIn.
+For collaboration, consulting, or portfolio review, connect via GitHub or Email.
 ---